 Gozo is all about its dramatic island scenery, and the Ta’Cenc Cliffs are one of the best examples of this.
 These cliffs rise steeply out of the ocean to form a truly beautiful sight.
 This is one of the best things to see in Malta.

 The Ta’Cenc Cliffs are a brilliant place to go swimming, where a small platform just out at the bottom.
 Otherwise, simply admiring the views here are well worth the visit.

 Final Thoughts on the Best Places to Visit in Malta and Gozo

 The island may be small, but it is loaded full of amazing attractions and places to visit.
-Malta points of interest are wide-ranging, allowing you to enjoy a holiday that covers all kinds of activities.
+Malta’s points of interest are wide-ranging, allowing you to enjoy a holiday that covers all kinds of activities.

-There are the ancient historic towns, the magnificent coastal scenery, beaches, swimming areas, and a unique island culture.
+There are the ancient historic towns, magnificent coastal scenery, beaches, swimming areas, and unique island culture.
 When figuring out what to see in Malta, it is a good idea to explore some of the different islands that make up the area.